ASUS VivoBook K570UD-ES76 Review

 While Intel’s 8th Gen processors attempt to remain energy-efficient, the added performance of the GTX 1050 GPU takes a hit on battery life.
 With a total of 4 hours 7 minutes on movie tests, that’s just enough to get you through a movie over a short flight, but don’t expect it to last an entire cross-country flight.
 This isn’t surprising, though, competitors like the XPS 15 last around five hours –give or take.

 The Bottom Line

-On the whole, the design and components say a lot about who the Asus VivoBook K570UD-ES76 Check on Amazon at Amazon is for.
+On the whole, the design and components say a lot about who the Asus VivoBook K570UD-ES76 is for.
 It’s reasonably priced, is still not a surefire 60 fps gaming machine.
 It’s design and styling are more professional, meaning it would fit in at a meeting or in a coffee shop (though the battery may not last for long), especially if you’re to take your laptop out of the house.
 When you combine those two factors, the VivoBook K570UD arguably looks as a laptop best suited for a casual gamer who also needs a general-use laptop.
 And, that is exactly what it is.

 If you don’t need to play at 60 fps or always have the highest settings, and will appreciate the nicer build, the VivoBook K570UD-ES76 will be the best laptop you’re buying this year.
 However, if you’d rather have a GeForce GTX 1060 for superior performance but not get a build quality that isn’t as good, the Acer Predator Helios 300 and Dell G7 15 are better bets.